Social Media Clean Up - A How-To with Tips From 32 Experts

 - Remove any political posts, discriminatory comments, or any complaints about your previous employer

 - Keep the content that shows your positive side; information that shows your professionalism and depicts your integrity and responsibility

 - Think like an employer when reviewing your profile, and ask yourself if you would hire you

-- Edit your ‘About page’ on your social media platforms to update it and make it look professional
+- Edit your ‘About Me’ on your social media account updated and make it look professional

 - If you have a blog, that’s good, but make sure it shares a positive image of yours; you may need to remove some of the content if it depicts otherwise

 - The content you make public on your profile must be very carefully selected

 27. Utilize the “Memories” tab on Facebook to bulk edit your old posts